m59peacemaker/js-object.entries/README.md

 ## built-in

-You should polyfill your targeted browser environments automatically with [polyfill.io](https://polyfill.io), rather than using non-tailored approach like this ponyfill.
+You should polyfill your targeted browser environments automatically with [polyfill.io](https://polyfill.io), rather than using a non-tailored approach like this ponyfill.
 Node =< 7 has `Object.entries` natively.
-Therefore, you probably only need this ponyfill for Node < 7.
+You probably only need this ponyfill if your targeted environment is Node and is version < 7.

 ## install